Skip to main content

 Image

 Drs.
-Dell and Matthias perform most of the elective microsurgical, tendon transfer, congenital and degenerative arthritis procedures.
-Dr. Matthias’ scope also includes nerve transfers and brachial plexus birth and traumatic injuries.
-Dr. Kim (new staff) is also building a similar practice but with a heavy focus and interest on microvascular surgery and soft tissue reconstruction.
+Kim and El Gammal perform most of the elective microsurgical, tendon transfer, congenital and degenerative arthritis procedures.
+Dr. Kim's practice has a heavy focus and interest on wrist arthroscopy, microvascular surgery and soft tissue reconstruction.
+He performs arthroscopic SL ligament and TFCC repairs and treats a variety pediatric and congenital hand conditions.
+Dr. El Gammal's scope includes nerve transfers, free and pedicled flaps for soft tissue coverage, free functioning muscle transfers, and brachial plexus birth and traumatic injuries.
 Dr. Chidgey performs bread and butter hand and upper extremity surgery, in addition to outpatient trauma and reconstructive cases.

 Drs.
 T. Wright, J. Wright, and King have a predominantly shoulder practice with particular interest in complex shoulder and elbow conditions including primary and revision arthroplasty.
 They each address elbow trauma as well as elbow arthroplasty.
 Dr. Thomas Wright also performs a variety of hand surgery.